faysalmehedi/linux-network-namespaces-hands-on/README.md

 - the application inside network namespaces can comunicate with host applications and another network namespaces applications
 - an application inside the network namespaces can connect to the internet
 - an application inside the network namespaces can listen for request from the outside internet
 - Finally we understand how Docker or some other container tool done networking under the hood.
-The automate the whole process for us when we give command like "Docker run -p 5000:5000 frontend-app"
+They automate the whole process for us when we give command like "Docker run -p 5000:5000 frontend-app"

 #### Resources
 - https://man7.org/linux/man-pages/man7/network_namespaces.7.html